vmmc2/Bleach-Docs/src/bleach_native_functions.md

 ```

 #### Function: ```std::io::print```
 This native function is responsible for printing content provided by the user to console/terminal.
-It can take any number arguments of any type, whether it's built-in or user-defined.
+It can take any number arguments of any type, whether it is built-in or user-defined.
 Then it prints the string representation of such values to the console separating them by a ``` ``` character.

 Usage:
 ```ts